 There are no minimum entry requirements for this course.
 You should want to become more confident in working with other people and to improve your practical skills.

-You will work with others to plan, cook and serve a meal.
-After a shared lunch, you will work on a variety of activities in the afternoon.
+You will work on a range of practical activities.
+You might work with others to plan, cook and serve a meal.
 You might work on creative projects such as woodwork, have a go at floristry, practise your IT skills or focus on your health and wellbeing.

 You will work towards your own personal targets.
 You will review these with staff at the end of each lesson and decide together when you are ready to set a new target.